korupso/OVinder/documents/break-reports.md

 I made a nice break today, cooling myself off, since it's very hot where I work.

 ## 06.08.2020
 I spent my break in front of my vent.

+## 07.08.2020
+A friend of mine came over for a lunch, which was pretty on-time.